splewis/get5/documentation/docs/get5_configuration.md

 - `get5_auto_ready_active_players`: Whether to automatically mark players as ready if they kill anyone in the warmup or veto phase.
 Default is 0.
 - `get5_set_client_clan_tags`: Whether to set client clan tags to player ready status.
 Default is 1.
-- `get5_print_damage`: Whether to print damage reports on round ends, default is 0.
+- `get5_print_damage`: Whether to print damage reports on round ends.
+Default is 0.
+- `get5_print_damage_excess`: Whether to discard damage that exceeds the remaining health of a player in the chat report.
+Defaults to 0.
+If enabled, you can inflict more than 100 damage to a player in the damage report.
-- `get5_damageprint_format`: Formatting of damage reports in the text chat. defaults to `- [{KILL_TO}] ({DMG_TO} in {HITS_TO}) to [{KILL_FROM}] ({DMG_FROM} in {HITS_FROM}) from {NAME} ({HEALTH} HP)`.
+- `get5_damageprint_format`: Formatting of damage reports in the text chat.
+Defaults to `- [{KILL_TO}] ({DMG_TO} in {HITS_TO}) to [{KILL_FROM}] ({DMG_FROM} in {HITS_FROM}) from {NAME} ({HEALTH} HP)`.
 - `get5_message_prefix`: The tag applied before plugin messages, default is `Get5`.